hsf-training/hsf-training-cicd/_episodes/06-hello-world-ci.md

 ~~~
 {: .language-yaml}

-Before we commit it, since we're still new to CI/CD, let's copy/paste it into the CI linter and make sure it lints correctly
+Before we commit it, since we're still new to CI/CD, let's copy/paste it into the CI linter and make sure it lints correctly.

 ![CI/CD Hello World Lint]({{site.baseurl}}/fig/ci-cd-hello-world-lint.png)